Giovanni Battista Arnaud

-Giovanni Battista Arnaud (Valgrana 1853 – Caraglio 1910) was a well renowned Italian painter of frescoes.
+Giovanni Battista Arnaud (1853–1910) was an Italian painter of frescoes.
 He mastered as well, the chiaroscuro technique.
-His work can be found in many churches, palaces and public buildings in different regions of the north of Italy.
-As well in some churches of France and England.
-He is also recognized as a great portraitist.
+His work can be found in many churches, palaces and public buildings in different regions of the north of Italy, as well in some churches of France and England.
+He was also a portraitist.

 Biography

-Giovanni Battista Arnaud was born January 12, 1853, in Valgrana, Cuneo province, Italy.
+Giovanni Battista Arnaud was born on 12 January 1853 in Valgrana, Cuneo province, Italy.

-At the Accademia Albertina de Torino he learns with the great teachers Andrea Gastaldi and Enrico Gamba.
+At the Accademia Albertina de Torino he studied with the great teachers Andrea Gastaldi and Enrico Gamba.

-Most of his work as painter and "frescante" takes place in Italy, France and England, where his talent and artistic level is well recognized and appreciated throughout his extensive and varied artistic production.
+Most of his work as painter and "frescante" takes place in Italy, France and England, where his artistry was well appreciated throughout his extensive and varied artistic production.

-In Italy he participates at the Cuneo Art Exhibition of 1898.
+In Italy he participated in the Cuneo Art Exhibition of 1898.

-He carries out various works of fresco painting in several of Piedmont churches, such as the Maria Vergine Parish Church in Roccavione, the Church of San Giovanni Battista in Caraglio, the Sanctuary of San Mauro in Busca, the Santuario della Madonna della Divina Provvidenza in Peveragno, the Parish Church of San Martino in Valdieri, the Sanctuary of Bealetto in Entracque, and the San Pietro in Vincoli Parish in Limone Piemonte.
+He carried out various works of fresco painting in several Piedmont churches, such as the Maria Vergine Parish Church in Roccavione, the Church of San Giovanni Battista in Caraglio, the Sanctuary of San Mauro in Busca, the Santuario della Madonna della Divina Provvidenza in Peveragno, the Parish Church of San Martino in Valdieri, the Santuario di Sant'Anna in Vinadio, the Sanctuary of Bealetto in Entracque, and the San Pietro in Vincoli Parish in Limone Piemonte.

-In Paesana, at the Santa Margherita Church, Giovanni Battista leaves his "Annunciazione", delicate canvas made in 1901.
+In Paesana, his frescoes cover the interior of the church Confraternita di Santa Croce.
+In this same town, for the Santa Margherita Church, Arnaud painted his Annunciazione, a delicate canvas made in 1901.
 Here is to be found his "Matrimonio di Maria" as well.

-In most of these churches, one can see the high level reached in the realization of chiaroscuro pieces.
-Technique that he perfected and that earned him great recognition.
+Most of these works display Arnaud's skill in the realization of chiaroscuro pieces.